hphelion/documentation/moonshot/prepare.releasenotes.md

 ###Installation Notes### {#installation-notes}

 Before installing the HP Cloud OS for Moonshot release, read the [HP Cloud OS for Moonshot Support Matrix](/cloudos/moonshot/prepare/supportmatrix/) to ensure that your installation environment meets the minimum requirements.

 The HP Cloud OS for Moonshot installation deploys the Operational Dashboard (used to set up, configure, and install an HP cloud infrastructure) and the Administration Dashboard (used to create and manage cloud resources).

-When you are ready to install HP Cloud OS for Moonshot, see the Install category of the [HP Cloud OS for Moonshot documentation](http://docs.hpcloud.com/cloudos/moonshot/install/).
+When you are ready to install HP Cloud OS for Moonshot, see [Install & Configure Your Cloud](/cloudos/moonshot/install/).

 ###Legal Notices and Disclaimer for Experimental Software### {#legal-notices-disclaimer}